bpops/timeslide/README.md

 - stable model + artistic model both included
 - app can now be fully bundled for macOS

-### v0.3 (2020.08.17)
+### v0.1 (2020.06.08)
-- new enhancement frame (including tooltips)
-- enhancement allows for 4 models, 3 multiplicative factors each

-### v0.4 (in progress)
-- default window width enlarged for better viewing
-- image now maintains aspect ratio correctly in canvas
-- dropdown menus now have correct background color
+- first working version
+- colorize-capable (and optional)
+- render factor selection on colorize
+- load from local file or url
+- gui layout to guide user

 ## Useful Links